osbuild/cockpit-composer/README.md

 **Step 3**.
 Translators provide translations on Zanata.

 **Step 4**.
-The developer runs `npm run build`.
-This downloads the translations from Zanata as gettext-style .po files, converts the .po files back to JSON, and bundles the JSON translations with the rest of the project into main.js.
+The developer runs `npm run translations:pull` and `npm run po2json`.
+This downloads the translations from Zanata as gettext-style .po files and converts the .po files back to JSON.

 **Step 5**.
 The user runs welder-web.
 Based on the user's browser configuration, welder-web determines the user's preferred language, and if translations are available, these translations are provided to react-intl's `<IntlProvider>`. react-intl